How Trump's Washington spruce-up has boosted Malcolm X Park | The National

 President Donald Trump last year issued an executive order to “beautify” the city and his decree has accelerated a makeover of many famous landmarks.

-Two kilometres north of the White House, a stepped fountain is cascading again after years of repairs and crowds have returned to what is often referred to as Malcom X Park.
+Two kilometres north of the White House, a stepped fountain is cascading again after years of repairs and crowds have returned to what is often referred to as Malcolm X Park.

 Officially known as Meridian Hill, the park is steeped in history, but ultimately became synonymous with the assassinated African-American activist and prominent US Muslim.